cptmacp/SanFrancisco_Fonts_orig/README.md

 ## Compatibilities :-
 - Wont work with existing fonts , try to use on stock or untouched /system
-- Wont work with existing magisk font module ( uninstall it ) .
+- Wont work with existing font (Restore stock first) .
 - Might get an issue if using Lockscreen mods , make sure to use default fonts .